 Of course, those wily salmon know exactly why they converge along our shores each summer.
 They’re bulking up for their inland journey to their spawning grounds—rivers and creeks in Washington and Oregon, and the 14,000 miles of wild Alaska waterways throughout the Tongass.

 FORCES OF NATURE

 Established by Presidents Teddy Roosevelt and Calvin Coolidge in the early 1900s—at 16.7 million acres, the largest national forest in the U.S.—the Tongass is the world’s second largest rainforest (after the Amazon), and claims as much or more distinction for its richness as an ecosystem.
-A vibrant tangle of spruce and cedar, conifers and hemlock trees, mushrooms, berry brambles, and mulchy layers of decaying plants known as muskeg, it’s said to have the greatest density of organic matter on the entire planet.
+A vibrant tangle of spruce and cedar, hemlock trees, mushrooms, berry brambles, and mulchy layers of decaying plants known as muskeg, it’s said to have the greatest density of organic matter on the entire planet.

 Not surprisingly, such thriving habitat supports jaw-dropping wildlife.
-At Waterfall Resort, not only do we share our shores with vast populations of fish, humpback whales, orcas, otters, crabs, starfish, murrelets, and puffins, but we also share our densely wooded acres with black bears, bald eagles, bats, minks, Sitka black-tailed deer, and more.
+At Waterfall Resort, not only do we share our coast with vast populations of fish, humpback whales, orcas, otters, crabs, starfish, murrelets, and puffins, but we also share our densely wooded acres with black bears, bald eagles, bats, minks, Sitka black-tailed deer, and more.